FrankQuirarte/CppND_Capstone_Car_Game/README.md

 These files define the Controller class.
 This class handles keyboard input using the SDL libary, and it sets the car's movement based on the input.

 ### 3) car.h and car.cpp
 These files define the Car class which contains attributes to keep track of the car and enemies dimensionts, position and speed.
-Additionally, there are methods to move the car *Car::move()* or move the enemies in a horizontal way with random start position *Car::enemyHorizontalMove()* and check for collitions in *Car::checkCollision()*.
+Additionally, there are methods to move the car *Car::move()*, to move the enemies in a horizontal way with random start position *Car::enemyHorizontalMove()* and check for collitions in *Car::checkCollision()*.

 ### 4) game.h and game.cpp
 These files define the Game class and the game loop: *Game::run()*.
 The Game class stores the state of the game, including an instance of the player car object, the enemies car objects the game score, and the game level.

-Inside the game loop there is a call to *Game::Update()* in which the movement of the car and enemies happes, as well as checks for collisions, an updates the score of the game.
+Inside the game loop there is a call to *Game::Update()* in which the movement of the car and enemies takes place, as well as checks for collisions, an updates the score of the game.

 ### 5) texture.h and texture.cpp
 These files provide the APIs to cretate the Texture objects from the .bmp pictures inside the resources folder.